Vision, Values, Mission & Process

-We believe an essential component of sex education is the discussion of identity in conjunction with oppression, power, and privilege more broadly.
+- We believe an essential component of (sex) education is the discussion of identity in conjunction with oppression, power, and privilege.

-To create a non-judgmental, accessible, and anti-oppressive environment where people from all backgrounds can:
+- To create a non-judgmental, accessible, and anti-oppressive environment where participants can:

-We use a peer-led model of facilitation to challenge hierarchical education and promote collaborative learning.
+- We use a model of facilitation to challenge hierarchical education and promote collaborative learning.

-We practice self-awareness and self-reflection as two tools (of many) for dismantling oppression.
+- We center personal narrative and self-reflection as tools for dismantling oppression.

 - We strive to incorporate feedback in order to continue working and challenging ourselves and our model.